 Raymond Poule aux Oeufs d’Or

-Poulidor came from rural France, a place itself venerated in myth.
-He often played on his bumpkin image but tales suggest he a sharp side.
-Yes he grew up on a farm but for Poulidor swapped the soil for an angular concrete house with bourgeois comforts.
-Often portrayed as a paysan, Poulidor deployed his winning to buy a lot of property.
-Cyrille Guimard’s biography (Dans Les Secrets du Tour de France) claims Poulidor was a shrewd investor, accumulating wealth outside the sport whilst his contemporaries didn’t know where to put their money.
+Poulidor came from rural France, itself a mythical place in the French psyche.
+He often played on his bumpkin image but it seems he had a sharper side.
+Yes he grew up on a farm but for Poulidor swapped the soil for an angular concrete house with bourgeois comforts just as Anquetil bought a country manor.
+Often portrayed as a paysan, a bumpkin peasant, Poulidor deployed his winning to buy a lot of real estate.
+In his autobiography “Dans Les Secrets du Tour de France” Cyrille Guimard writes Poulidor was a shrewd investor, accumulating wealth outside the sport while his contemporaries didn’t know where to put their money.

 Guimard also says Poulidor was a handy card player.
-Each year he’d book a team training camp in the south of France but in those days the riders paid for their board.
-In the evenings Poulidor would challenge team mates and others to a card game and won, accumulating enough cash to pay the hotel bill by the end of the week.
-There’s a steely edge to the man that crossed into greed with tales of him selling races for money, his “eternal second” image sometimes came from selling races and the irony is that in finishing second he became yet more popular, pocketing the cash for the sale and then more again from criteriums, product endorsement and more.
+Each year Poupou booked a team training camp in the south of France and in those days the riders paid for their board.
+In the evenings Poulidor would challenge team mates to a card game and invariably he won, accumulating enough cash to pay the hotel bill by the end of the week.
+This is a steely edge to the man, sharpened further by hints of greed with tales of him selling races for money, his “eternal second” image sometimes came from selling races and the irony is that in finishing second he became yet more popular, pocketing the cash for the sale and then more again from criteriums, product endorsement and more.

 Today Poulidor’s name reaches well beyond cycling.
-To finish second in other sports is to “do a Poulidor” whilst politicians who are frequent losers in votes are also labelled “the Poulidor of parliament” and so on.
+To finish second in other sports is to “do a Poulidor” whilst politicians who are frequent losers get labelled “the Poulidor of parliament” and so on.

 A birthday today but a lesson in mythology too.
 Poulidor’s list of wins is impressive but his list of losses is astonishing.
-Eight times on the podium in Paris but he never once wore the yellow jersey is unique.
+Eight times on the podium in Paris but he never once wore the yellow jersey.